sopra-fs22-group-36/screw-your-neighbor-react/README.md

 ## Illustrations
-The illustrations are based on a resolution of 1366 x 768px on the target platform Google Chrome Version 99.
+The illustrations have been taken with a resolution of 1366 x 768px on the target platform Google Chrome Version 99.
 We have limited ourselves to the essential views.

 ### Landing page
 ![Landing page](./src/img/views_screeshots/Landing_page.png)